-Our audit was conducted for the purpose of forming an opinion on the 2019 consolidated financial statements as a whole.
-The 2019 consolidating statements of financial position and activities are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
+Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The consolidating statements of financial position and activities are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.
-The 2018 consolidating statements of financial position and activities were subjected to the auditing procedures applied in the 2018 audit of the basic consolidated financial statements by other auditors, whose report on such information stated that it was fairly stated in all material respects in relation to the 2018 consolidated financial statements as a whole.